Department of Finance Canada

 3. Risks and Uncertainties

-The Department of Finance Canada’s Corporate Risk Profile provides a snapshot of the Department’s key corporate risks.
-It focuses the attention and action of senior management on measures to mitigate the adverse effects of global economic uncertainty and their impact on the Canadian economy.
-The Department monitors its corporate risks and associated risk responses to identify areas of opportunity and to reflect progress made in implementing measures to mitigate risks.
+The Department’s Corporate Risk Profile provides a snapshot of the Department’s key corporate risks.
+The Department monitors its corporate risks and associated risk responses to identify areas of opportunity and to reflect progress made in implementing mitigation strategies.

 4. Significant Changes in Relation to Operations, Personnel and Programs